rashepherd/foldchangeviz/README.md

 # foldchangeviz

-**foldchangeviz** is a Python package and command-line tool for visualizing fold change heatmaps from screening data.
+**foldchangeviz** is a Python package and command-line tool for visualizing fold change heatmaps from MALDI-TIMS-MS screening data.
 It provides both a **GUI** for interactive use, or can be used as a command line tool.

 ---